 Get a general overview of San Jose's wide variety of trails by clicking here.

 For downtown hotel guests, view an informational brochure on the nearby Guadalupe River, Coyote Creek and Los Gatos Creek Trail systems.
+Also, this interactive map features downtown retail, and how to get around via trails and transit.

 Great feature article on travel to San Jose in Southwest Airlines' August 2015 issue of Southwest The Magazine